hackclub/hackclub/workshops/drumpad/README.md

   // A JavaScript function is a block of code designed to perform a particular task.
 A JavaScript function is executed when "something" invokes it (calls it).

 function play(link) {

   // Creating an audio variabe and giving it the name audio.
 To the variable we create a new Audio object which will give us the functionality to sounds, and to the object we pass the link.

   // let is just another keyword that allows you to declare a variable in JavaScript.

     let audio = new Audio(link);

     // We load the sound from the link

     audio.load();

     // And we play it here

     audio.play();

 }
 ```

-What we did above is we created a function called `play()` and it receives a parameter which is `link`.
+To explain what we did above, we created a function called `play()` and it receives a parameter which is `link`.
 This is the link to the sound hosted on AWS (Amazon Web Services).
 Don't worry, you won't need to host your files by yourself.
 You can use mine.
 We then create an audio object and pass `link` to the object.
 Now we can just load the audio with the `load()` function and play it with the `play()` function.

 All we need to do now is add an on click event to each of our nested `divs` then we call the `play()` function and pass the link to the sound file as our parameter.